 - cardiovascular health.

-Cruciferous vegetables also contain natural goitrogenic compounds.
-Goitrogenic compounds can interfere with thyroid function though.
+Certainly, cruciferous vegetables are good for health.
+But, cruciferous vegetables contain natural goitrogenic compounds which can interfere with thyroid function.
 These can inhibit the absorption of iodine from the thyroid.

-Most noteworthy goitrogenic compounds are deactivated with cooking.
-If you cook your veggies you shouldn’t concern about the iodine absorption…
+Luckily, goitrogenic compounds are deactivated with cooking.
+So, cook your veggies to increase iodine absorption…

 - World Health Organisation (WHO): Assessment of iodine deficiency disorders and monitoring their elimination (pdf)